 In any case, as I already mentioned above, and explain in great detail in God Doesn't Have Favorite Languages, Hebrew was not Abraham's native language, ancient Aramaic was.
 Hebrew was actually the language of the wicked Canaanites, and since all languages are constantly changing, it would have undergone drastic changes down through the centuries.
-And as I explain below in footnote 8 on page 7, Hebrew came through such changes from Canaanite, which came through more changes from the Proto-Semitic language (or simply Proto-Canaanite), which in turn probably came through even more changes from the Proto-Afro-Asiatic language.
-And this language was so different from the Hebrew of the Bible that no one hearing the two spoken together (which would be impossible, because of the time gap) would even think they were similar languages, although a linguist would definitely be able to tell that they were related.
+And as I explain below in footnote 8 on page 7, Hebrew came through such changes from Canaanite, which came through more changes from the Proto-Semitic language, which in turn almost certainly came through even more changes from the Proto-Afro-Asiatic language.
+And this language was so different from the Hebrew of the Bible that no one hearing the two spoken together (which would be impossible, because of the time gap) would even think they were similar languages, though a linguist would definitely be able to tell that their consonant systems are similar.

 And either the Proto-Afro-Asiatic language itself, or an even more remote ancestor, would have been one of the languages that came out of the division of the languages at the Tower of Babel.
-But it was probably spoken by the ancestors of the Canaanites, who were descendants of Ham, not by the Semite ancestors of Abraham, as I explain in footnote 8.
+(And it is possible that it was spoken by the ancestors of the Canaanites, who were descendants of Ham, rather than by the Semite ancestors of Abraham, as I explain in footnote 8.)
 So no, not only was Hebrew not the original language, but it did not even exist in any form recognizable as such until many long years after the Tower of Babel, let alone in the time of Adam.

 And of course there is really no reason to believe that anyone retained the language that was spoken before the Tower of Babel, in spite of the legend that Eber (or Heber), the ancestor of Abraham, was living at the time of the Tower of Babel but was exempted from the curse of Babel because he was righteous and refused to participate in building the tower, and thus retained the original language, Hebrew, which was supposedly named for him.
 (See Sullivan already cited above, searching for "Heber", and see here, for information about this legend.)
 There is absolutely no biblical evidence for any part of this legend, and as I explain in The Meaning of the Word "Hebrew" in Genesis, it is unlikely that the name "Hebrew" is even related to or derived from the name Eber.
-When God divided the languages, I expect he did a thorough job and didn't make an exception for anyone!
+And Genesis 11:1-9 seems to say that there were no exceptions, that all the people then alive participated.
+We see this especially in verses 1, 6, and 9.
+So when God divided the languages, I expect he did a thorough job and didn't make an exception for anyone!